 - If they are professional, there is a chance they may sedate you.

-- Stay alert of a chance to escape if the situations should arise.
+- Stay alert of a chance to attempt escape if the situations should arise.

 Instructions to follow for survival after being abducted:

-If you ever get abducted or taken and moved to a new location, below are some more details on how to process these events and how to keep calm and learn the environment around you.
+If you ever get abducted or held hostage and moved to a new location, below are some more details on how to process these events and how to keep calm and learn the environment around you.

 - After reaching the destination, observe all things, sounds, turns taken.
 Background noises.

 - Don’t stress and keep calm.
 Do not think of the worst situation or scenario.
-Stay present in your mind.
+Stay present in your mind and do not make any sudden moves.

-- Act cooperative and do as your abductors say.
+- Passive cooperation is important and do as your abductors say.

 - Do not struggle to concentrate on surviving and remain calm.
-The more you will be relaxed, the more your brain can think about the escaping strategies.
+The more you will be relaxed, the more your brain can devise ways to escape, attempt strategies or how to break free.

 - Be very observant.
-Memorize the schedule and behavior patterns.
+Memorize the schedule and pay attention to behavior patterns.
+Paying attention to behavior and your surrounding could mean the difference between life and death.

-- Do not be fearful of asking for anything you may need like medication or bathroom etc. Make requests in a calm manner.
+- Do not be fearful of asking for anything you may need like medical attention or bathroom etc. Make requests in a calm manner.
+If you are in for a lengthy stay in captivity, it is important to try and stay healthy.

 - During interrogation, cooperate with them completely.
-Give short answers.
+Give short answers and do not draw attention to yourself.

 - Most importantly, be patient.
-These situations normally end positively with your rescue being sooner than you expect.
+These situations normally end positively with your rescue being sooner than you expect or being released alive.
+Do not lose hope as time passes or succumb to sensations like Stockholm syndrome.

 When you are being rescued, make sure to keep calm and stay low!
 Let the police or military do their job.
 The rescue team will find you and secure you.
 It will be a fast and frightening experience as guns might also most likely be pointed at you until they are sure you are not a threat.

-We understand that kidnapping situation is a terrifying experience, causing emotional instability with fear, anxiety, depression, etc., but showing passive behavior and waiting for the right time with optimistic hopes is the primary key to deal with a high stress situation such as being held hostage.
+We understand that kidnapping situations are a terrifying experience, causing emotional instability with fear, anxiety, depression, etc., but showing passive behavior and waiting for the right time with optimistic hopes is the primary key to deal with a high stress situation such as being taken hostage.
+Knowing these survival skills in a kidnapping or hostage situation gives you more personal resources that can preserve your life.